PandaxZA/hayvn/README.md

 I chose to use the go-chi router as a base plate for the API layer, and included the swagger library to create "API docs".
 This allows for easy testing and integrations.

+The repo for this assignment can be found at https://github.com/PandaxZA/hayvn

 ## Variables:
 	HOST_NAME           The host on which to serve the API                          default: http://localhost HOST_PORT           The port on which to serve the API                          default: 8081